PX4/PX4-user_guide/en/flight_modes/mission.md

 At high level all vehicle types behave in the same way when MISSION mode is engaged:

+1. If no mission is stored, or if PX4 has finished executing all mission commands, or if the [mission is not feasible](#mission-feasibility-checks):

+   - If flying the vehicle will loiter.
+   - If landed the vehicle will "wait".
 1. If a mission is stored and PX4 is flying it will execute the [mission/flight plan](../flying/missions.md) from the current step.
+   - On copters PX4 will treat a takeoff item as a normal waypoint if already flying.
 1. If a mission is stored and PX4 is landed:
-   * On copters PX4 will execute the [mission/flight plan](../flying/missions.md).
+   - On copters PX4 will execute the [mission/flight plan](../flying/missions.md).
      If the mission does not have a `TAKEOFF` command then PX4 will fly the vehicle to the minimum altitude before executing the remainder of the flight plan from the current step.
-   * On fixed-wing vehicles PX4 will not automatically take off (the autopilot will detect the lack of movement and set the throttle to zero).
+   - On fixed-wing vehicles PX4 will not automatically take off (the autopilot will detect the lack of movement and set the throttle to zero).
      The vehicle may start executing the mission if hand- or catapult- launched while in mission mode.
-1. If no mission is stored, or if PX4 has finished executing all mission commands:
-   * If flying the vehicle will loiter.
-   * If landed the vehicle will "wait".
 1. You can manually change the current mission command by selecting it in *QGroundControl*.

    :::note
    If you have a *Jump to item* command in the mission, moving to another item will **not** reset the loop counter.
    One implication is that if you change the current mission command to 1 this will not "fully restart" the mission.
    :::
 1. The mission will only reset when the vehicle is disarmed or when a new mission is uploaded.

    :::tip
    To automatically disarm the vehicle after it lands, in *QGroundControl* go to [Vehicle Setup > Safety](https://docs.qgroundcontrol.com/master/en/SetupView/Safety.html), navigate to *Land Mode Settings* and check the box labeled *Disarm after*.
    Enter the time to wait after landing before disarming the vehicle.
    :::

 Missions can be paused by activating [HOLD mode](../flight_modes/hold.md).